Need Help or Found an Issue?

 • Air Density: Shows in lb/ft³ and kg/m³.
 Affects drag and bullet deceleration.

 • Pressure: Shows in inHg and Pa.
-Calculated from altitude using the barometric formula (standard atmospheric pressure decreases with altitude).
+Calculated from altitude using the ISA power-law barometric formula (standard atmospheric pressure decreases with altitude).

 • Speed of Sound: Shows in fps and m/s.
 Useful for understanding supersonic/subsonic transitions.